 Below are some example LDS church sex abuse settlement amounts and jury payouts:

-• $1,000,000 Settlement (California 2023): In this case, the plaintiff alleged that her stepfather subjected her to sexual abuse during social gatherings, meetings, and while on the property of the local Church of Jesus Christ of Latter-day Saints, where they were members.
+- $1,000,000 Settlement (California 2023): In this case, the plaintiff alleged that her stepfather subjected her to sexual abuse during social gatherings, meetings, and while on the property of the local Church of Jesus Christ of Latter-day Saints, where they were members.
 The lawsuit claimed that, despite notifying the church about the abuse, no steps were taken in response.
-Ultimately, the church opted to resolve the matter through an out-of-court settlement, reaching a sum of $1 million.
+Ultimately, the church opted to resolve the matter through an out-of-court settlement, reaching $1 million.

-• $34,960,000 Verdict (Montana 2018): A pair of women in this case alleged that a member of their Jehovah’s Witness church congregation sexually abused them as children for a period of over 13 years.
+- $34,960,000 Verdict (Montana 2018): A pair of women in this case alleged that a member of their Jehovah’s Witness church congregation sexually abused them as children for over 13 years.
 They sued the church for covering up the abuse and not reporting the church member to the authorities.

 Contact Us About Sex Abuse Lawsuits Against the LDS Church